-- 1. PURPOSE: George Washington University Police Department ("GWPD") officers are authorized to use Force under specific circumstances in order to effect compliance with lawful orders, protect themselves and others from injury and protect property.
+1. PURPOSE: George Washington University Police Department ("GWPD") officers are authorized to use Force underin specific circumstances that may include but are not limited to armed intruders, robberies, assaults, etc. in order to effect compliance with lawful orders, protect themselves and others from injuryand protect property.
 Federal and District of Columbia statutory standards and case law dictate when and how much Force may be used.
 While this Policy sets forth guidelines for the Objectively Reasonable use of Force by a GWPD Officer it by no means encompasses all the possible situations and scenarios in which Force might be justifiably used.
 Police work can be inherently dangerous and therefore a variety of factors and circumstances may result in various outcomes.
-Additionally, Force may not be necessary even in situations where it may be justified as Objectively Reasonable. - 2.
-DEFINITIONS: For the purpose of this Policy the following definitions apply: - a.
+Additionally, Force may not be necessary even in situations where it may be justified as Objectively Reasonable.

+1.2.
+DEFINITIONS: For the purpose of this Policy the following definitions apply:

+- a.
 Objectively Reasonable- An objective standard used to judge an officer's actions.
 Under this standard, a particular application of Force must be judged through the perspective of a reasonable officer facing the same set of circumstances, without the benefit of 20/20 hindsight, and be based on the totality of the facts that are known to that officer at the same time that the Force was used. - b.
-Force- The overcoming of resistance by the exertion of physical strength or power. - c.
-Physical Injury- Impairment of physical condition or substantial pain. - d.
-Serious Bodily Injury- Physical Injury which creates a substantial risk of death, obvious and protracted disfigurement, loss or impairment of the function of a bodily member or organ, or protracted loss of consciousness. - e.
-Deadly Force- Force which, under the circumstances in which it is used, is readily capable of causing death or Serious Bodily Injury. - 3.
+Force- The overcoming of resistance by the exertion of physical strength or power. - b.c.
+Defensive Resistance- A person attempting to evade an officer's attempts to control, including pulling away from an officer's grasp or fleeing the scene. - c.d.
+Physical Injury- Impairment of physical condition or substantial pain. - d.e.
+Serious Bodily Injury- Physical Injury which creates a substantial risk of death, obvious and protracted disfigurement, loss or impairment of the function of a bodily member or organ, or protracted loss of consciousness. - e.f.
+Deadly Force- Force which, under the circumstances in which it is used, is readily capable of causing death or Serious Bodily Injury.

+2.3.
 POLICY: GWPD recognizes the sanctity of all human life.
-GWPD requires that all officers use only that Force reasonable and necessary, based upon a totality of the circumstances, to effectively bring an incident under control while protecting the lives of others as well as the lives of the officers.
+POLICY: GWPD requires that all officers use only that Force reasonable and necessary, based upon a totality of the circumstances, to effectively bring an incident under control while protecting the lives of others as well as the lives of the officers.
 The Force should be proportional to the threat or resistance present in the situation.